jnozzi/cocoadev.com/markdown/FloatToFormattedNumberString.md

-General/NSStringFormatFlags discusses this in detail
+NSStringFormatFlags discusses this in detail

 I thought it would be easy to do this, but I have been grappling with this for two days.
-I have an General/NSArray of General/NSMutableDictionary objects that contain one General/NSNumber (init with float) object at key "cost", and I want to save them to a plain text file formatted in currency.
-I have my while loop, but I can't work out the code to format the numbers when I add them to an General/NSMutableString in code.
-I guess this is confusing me because I can not use an General/NSNumberFormatter because it's going to a General/NSMutableString and not a cell.
+I have an NSArray of NSMutableDictionary objects that contain one NSNumber (init with float) object at key "cost", and I want to save them to a plain text file formatted in currency.
+I have my while loop, but I can't work out the code to format the numbers when I add them to an NSMutableString in code.
+I guess this is confusing me because I can not use an NSNumberFormatter because it's going to a NSMutableString and not a cell.
 I want to format it with 2 decimal places.
 At the moment I get 0.4695888494 and I want it to be 0.47 with a currency symbol.

-General/NSMutableString *mutString =
+NSMutableString *mutString =
-	General/[[NSMutableString alloc] initWithString:@"Add floats to this: "];
+	[[NSMutableString alloc] initWithString:@"Add floats to this: "];
-General/NSEnumerator *enumerator;
+NSEnumerator *enumerator;
 enumerator = [myObjectArray objectEnumerator];
-General/NSMutableDictionary *myFloatDic = General/[[NSMutableDictionary alloc] init];
+NSMutableDictionary *myFloatDic = [[NSMutableDictionary alloc] init];
 while (myFloatDic = [enumerator nextObject]) {
 	// This is the 1 line of code I need
-	// mutString + [myFloatDic valueForKey:@"Cost"] <-- (General/NSNumber float)
+	// mutString + [myFloatDic valueForKey:@"Cost"] <-- (NSNumber float)
 }

-// After this, I'll save the mutString in a text file with a General/NSSavePanel
+// After this, I'll save the mutString in a text file with a NSSavePanel
 // I have the code for this.